chc-code/findadapt/README.md

 cd findadapt-master
 ./findadapt  -h
 ```

-## pyahocorasick
-To achieve the best performance, installation of pyahocorasick is highly recommended using
+To achieve the best performance, installation of pyahocorasick is highly recommended.
 ```
+# install pyahocorasick
 pip install pyahocorasick
 ```

 ## docker image
 A docker image is also available at https://hub.docker.com/r/chccode/findadapt
-`pyahocorasick` is installed, and the findadapt script is set as the entrypoint.
+`pyahocorasick` is contained, and the findadapt script is set as the entrypoint.

 ```
 docker pull chccode/findadapt
-docker run  chccode/findadapt reads.fastq.gz  # for detailed synopsis / options, see below
+docker run  chccode/findadapt reads.fastq.gz
 ```